A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Backdoor-HSIC

-It is trivial to see that the converse direction holds under the do-null as the selection of $q(x)$ only determines the marginal distribution and does not affect $p^*(y\cmid x)$. \end{Proof} Note here that the centering needs to be done for the new marginals, $q(x)$ and $q^{*}(y)=\int q^{*}(x,y) dx$ if we wish to \emph{estimate} covariance under $q^{*}$.
-Calculating the covariance between two arbitrary functions can generally be tricky and may require parametric assumptions.
+Calculating the covariance between two arbitrary functions can generally be challenging and may require parametric assumptions.
 This is obviously undesirable, so similarly to HSIC, we will consider cross-covariance operators, which represent the covariances between two functions of the variables.
-The key object of interest is the cross-covariance operator of treatments $X$ and outcomes $Y$ under $q^*$ distribution, which we denote by $C_{q^*}$.
-This operator plays analogous role to that of the cross-covariance under observational distribution $p$ in standard independence testing.
-In particular, the squared HS norm of $C_{q^*}$ is the population HSIC under $q^*$ and hence the size of this operator measures departure from the do-null hypothesis.
-Similarly to HSIC, whenever we use characteristic kernels, we have that $\Vert C_{q^*} \Vert^2 =0 \iff p(y)= p(y\cmid \text{\it do}(x))$.
-Of course, we are unable to estimate this quantity directly since we do not have access to samples from $q^*$.
-The following immediate corollary to Proposition \ref{prop:qstar} relates $C_{q^*}$ to expectations under $p$. \begin{Corollary} The cross-covariance operator $C_{q^*}$ of $X$ and $Y$ under $q^*$ satisfies
+The key object of interest is the cross-covariance operator of treatments $X$ and outcomes $Y$ under $p^*$ in the interventional regime, which we denote by $C_{p^*}$.
+This operator plays an analogous role to that of the cross-covariance under an observational distribution $p$ in standard independence testing.
+In particular, the squared HS norm of $C_{p^*}$ is the population HSIC under $p^*$ and hence the size of this operator measures departure from the do-null hypothesis.
+Similarly to HSIC, whenever we use characteristic kernels, we have that $\Vert C_{p^*} \Vert^2 =0 \iff p^*(y)= p(y\cmid \text{\it do}(x))$.
+Of course, we are unable to estimate this quantity directly since we do not have access to samples from $p^*(y|x)$.
+The following immediate corollary to Proposition \ref{prop_1} relates $C_{p^*}$ to expectations under $p$. \begin{Corollary} The cross-covariance operator $C_{p^*}$ of $X$ and $Y$ under $p^*(y|x)$ satisfies

-and $C_{q^*}$ can be expressed as
+and $C_{p^*}$ can be expressed as